funkichain/docs/packages/frontend/docs/tokens/token-list.md

 ### Step 2: Submit details for your token

 Follow the instructions in the [GitHub repository](https://github.com/ethereum-optimism/ethereum-optimism.github.io) and submit a PR containing the required details for your token.
-You must specify in your token's data.json file a section for ‘funki-testnet' and/or 'funki-mainnet'.
+You must specify in your token's data.json file a section for ‘funki-devnet' and/or 'funki-mainnet'.
 The change you need to submit is particularly simple if your token has already been added to the Optimism token list.

 ### Step 3: Await final approval